spiffylabs/opentransportwww/README.md

 1. Install Hugo: http://gohugo.io/ (easy to install since it's a Go binary)
 2. Clone this repo
 3. CD to repo and install build dependencies : `npm install`
 3. Run `npm start` to build and minify css/js, run server and watch.
-Alternatively you can run `npm run build` + 'npm run hugo:w'
+Alternatively you can run `npm run build` + `hugo server --watch`

 ## Deployment